paulehoffman/post-quantum-for-engineers/pqc-for-engineers.md

 # Post-Quantum Cryptography for Engineers

-This work in the public domain.
+This work is part of public domain.
 [See this page for more information.](https://creativecommons.org/publicdomain/zero/1.0/)

 ## Introduction